 Now we'll reference the PDF files in the table.

-4. In the dialog that opens, select PDF under Field.
+4. In the dialog that opens:

-6. Click Confirm to save and close the dialog.
+5. Click Confirm to save and close the dialog.

-9. Select gpt-4o under Model, then click Save and Run to proceed to the next step.
+1. Click Save and Run in the bottom right corner to proceed to the next step.

 Currently, whenever you add new PDFs to your table, you'll have to manually run the request.
 To save time, you can use Data Fetcher's Trigger feature to run the request automatically.